omkar2811/Analysis-Of-Student-Outcome-in-MOOC/README.md

 FInal Memory reduced from 381MB to 69MB​ .

 # Imputation Techniques:
-● Deleting rows.
+ Deleting rows.
-● Replace with mean/median/mode.
+ Replace with mean/median/mode.
-● Assigning unique category.
+ Assigning unique category.
-● Predicting the missing values using supervised machine learning algorithms.
+ Predicting the missing values using supervised machine learning algorithms.
-● Using algorithms which support missing values.
+ Using algorithms which support missing values.

 # Exploratory data analysis
-●The correlation heatmap was applied to measure the dependency between the behavioral data and learners certification.So the certification is highly positive correlation with ndaysact which coefficient value 0.68 and with no of events and no of chapters its
+The correlation heatmap was applied to measure the dependency between the behavioral data and learners certification.So the certification is highly positive correlation with ndaysact which coefficient value 0.68 and with no of events and no of chapters its